ASHellos/A-COVID-19-Vaccination/README.md

 void Login::on_groupBox_toggled(bool arg1)
 {
+  //admin page visible
     ui->groupBox->setVisible(arg1);
 }

-void Login::on_Adminbutton_clicked()
+//action for set the page of admin and register button visible void Login::on_Adminbutton_clicked()
 {
+  //z is count if u give the code wrong 3 time u will be cannot log as admin
     z++;
     checkk D;
     auto repl = D.exec();
     auto e=D.Password();
+  //if the password enter is correct 2001 u will be see the admin page and register button
     if(e==2001){
         ui->groupBox->setVisible(1);
         ui->pushButton_userRegister->setEnabled(1);